fseonline/WordPress-Expert-Agent-XML-Feed/readme.txt

 Tags: expert agent, xml, plugin, admin, cron, wp-cron Tested up to: 4.9

-WordPress Expert Agent XML Feed lets you fetch the latest XML feed from your Expert Agent property feed.
+WordPress Expert Agent XML Feed relies on the Expert Agent FTP to let you fetch the latest XML feed from your Expert Agent property feed.

 == Description ==